 Season Finale B +

-debut was unwatchable.
+THE MARRIAGE REF's debut was unwatchable.
 The second episode - detestable.
 I don't quite get it.
 Seinfeld, get it together, dude.
 There is nothing believable nor compelling about your stupid new reality show.
 A + talent compiled for a F - execution.

 Blah.